amoh-godwin/Opinion/README.md

 A News Magazine Website

 # Database
-For the Database (db.php),
+For the Database (db.sql),
 Open it,
 Use 'Find and Replace'
-and replace all "dbname_here"
+and replace "dbname_here"
 with the actual name of your database